xmatters/xm-labs-splunk-custom-messages/README.md

 ## 3. Update the integration in xMatters
 Ok great, so now you're sending in a couple more properties to xMatters.
 But xMatters doesn't know what to do with them yet so let's go tell it.

 You're going to need to convert the built in integration into a Communication Plan that you can edit.
 There's more about this under **Convert to communication plan** on the [Integration Directory help page](https://help.xmatters.com/ondemand/xmodwelcome/integrationdirectory/integration-directory.htm?cshid=IntegrationManagerPlace).
-Converting an integration is not a reversible process.
-To convert simply find the integration on the configured integrations page and choose *Convert to Communication Plan*
+Converting an integration to a communication plan **cannot be undone.**  To convert simply find the integration on the configured integrations page and choose *Convert to Communication Plan*

 ![Convert Integration Step 1](media/convert_intergration_1.png)